+Amortized cost

+Financial instrument

-Financial instrument Classification under IFRS 9
+Classification under IFRS 9

 Financial asset:

-Cash, restricted cash, and cash equivalents Accounts receivable FVTPL Amortized cost
+Cash, restricted cash, and cash equivalents Accounts receivable

 Financial liabilities:

-Accounts payable Amortized cost
+Accounts payable

-Long term debt Amortized cost
+Long term debt

+Classification under IFRS 9

+FVTPL Amortized cost

-Due to Nozala Investments Amortized cost
+Amortized cost Amortized cost

 Impairment

 IFRS 9 introduced a new model for the measurement of impairment of financial assets based on expected credit losses ("ECL").
 The Company accounts receivable are subject to the ECL model under IFRS 9.
 For accounts receivable, the Company applies the simplified approach to providing for expected losses, which requires the use of the lifetime expected loss provision for all accounts receivable.
 In estimating the expected lifetime expected loss provision, the Company considers historical Company and industry default rates as well as credit ratings of major customers.
 As all the Company's accounts receivables which the Company measures at amortized cost are short term (i.e., less than 12 months) and the Company's credit rating and risk Management policies are in place, the change to a forward-looking ECL approach did not have a material impact on the amounts recognized in the consolidated financial statements.